Go to top

 How long does it take to build a raised pond?

-The time it takes to install a pond is dependant on; Size, Purpose, Access and Landscaping.
+The timeframe for raised pond building is dependent on size, purpose, access, and landscaping.
 Ponds by Michael Wheat have installed projects within 2-3 days and also up to 3 weeks.

 What are the best plants for a raised pond?